-- Click the text highlighted with blue border.
-Right side pane shall be shown with the list of versions.
+- Click the text highlighted with a blue border.
+The right side pane shall be shown with the list of versions.

 - By observing the history, it shows the changes date wise and the username who made the edits.

-- Expand the list of edits using the right arrow located prior to date.
+- Expand the list of edits using the right arrow located prior to the date.

 - To view changes, click the date item and the edits shall be shown with the green highlights.

 - The user can restore these changes by clicking the Restore this version button.

 - If the user wants to create a copy of this version in a separate document, that is also possible.